Reduce Fees and Fund Expenses

 How to Calculate Your Portfolio's Fees For FREE!

-An easy way to see the total amount of fees you're paying within your investments is to use Personal Capital's Investment Checkup tool.
+An easy way to see the total amount of fees you're paying within your investments is to use Empower's Investment Checkup tool.

 It's a simple three-step process:

-- Add your retirement accounts to Personal Capital to sync up
+- Add your retirement accounts to Empower to sync up

 - Answer questions to determine your risk profile<

-Based on how you answer the questions, and your existing investments, Personal Capital will analyze your portfolio and list out the fund's fees and other expenses.
+Based on how you answer the questions, and your existing investments, Empower will analyze your portfolio and list out the fund's fees and other expenses.
 It will also show you the exact allocation of your current investments.

 How to Choose the Right Broker